 Valve disease can develop due to various factors such as congenital heart defect (i.e. bicuspid aortic valve), rheumatic fever, or radiation therapy.

-However, in Singapore, aortic stenosis is prevalent among the elderly.
+However, in Southeast Asia, aortic stenosis is prevalent among the elderly.
 The ageing process can lead to an excess deposit of calcium which hardens the valve flaps.
 This can prevent the flaps from opening and closing properly, restricting the ability of the heart to pump sufficient amounts of blood to the rest of the body.

 How Aortic Stenosis Progresses